mlundine/tensorflow_app/README.md

 Next, you can start annotating.
 Click launch Labelimg.
 In this app, go to Open Directory, and select the train folder.
 Annotate each of your objects with a bounding box and a label.
 After each image is completely annotated, click save.
 This will create an xml file containing the coordinates for the annotations.
 Hit next image, and repeat.
 Keep in mind, every time you annotate an object, it should have exactly the same label (ex: only &#39;dog&#39;, not &#39;dog&#39; &#39;DOG&#39; &#39;Dog&#39;).
 Once you are done with the train folder, move onto the test folder.
 Once you are completely finished annotating all of the train and test photos, exit Labelimg.
 You can also exit the annotating section of the GUI at this point by hitting the Exit button.

+If you are trying to use Mask RCNN, you will also need to make png masks of your annotations.
+These are images that you need to segment by the classes you are detecting.
+For example if you were trying to detect cats and dogs, you would need to make a new image where all of the pixels that have dogs are given a certain value, all of the pixels with cats are given another value, and the rest of the pixels are zero.
+These would be placed in the train_mask and test_mask folders.
+In the future I will make some functions that can automate making the mask annotations.

 **III.
 Training**

 You should be finished with all annotations before using this section of the GUI.
 First, hit Convert Annotations to TfRecords.

 This will bring up a Notepad window.
 You need to edit the section that says "TO DO".
 This is your label map, which should have a unique integer for each class/label.
 The else None statement needs to stay.
 Once this is complete, save the file, then close the Notepad window.

 Next, hit Make Label Map.
 This will bring up Notepad.
 Modify the label map to match your objects.
 Each object should have a unique integer id and a unique string name.
-Save the file to C:/tensorflow_app/gui/YourProject/frcnn_training, making sure the extension is .pbtxt.
+Save the file to C:/tensorflow_app/gui/YourProject/frcnn_training (or mrcnn_training if you are using Mask RCNN) making sure the extension is .pbtxt.
 Once it is saved, close the Notepad window.
 Double check in the /frcnn_training folder that the extension is pbtxt.
 If it has .txt at the end, just edit the name and delete the txt.
 Ignore Windows when it warns about changing the extension.

 Next, hit configure training.
 This will bring up Notepad.
 There are a few changes you need to make: